How is salt produced?

 Salt can also be obtained by solar evaporation, in which seawater (or briny or ultra-saline lake water) is pumped into a series of large, shallow ponds and left to evaporate naturally.

-Even with the most sustainable method of salt production, that is to say solar evaporation, large-scale sea salt production operations can cause wildlife issues, as briny ponds can provide sanctuary for certain wetland species, like flamingos and other birds.
+Large-scale sea salt production operations can potentially cause wildlife issues, as briny ponds can provide sanctuary for certain wetland species, like flamingos and other birds.
 The concentrated liquid that remains after the solar evaporation process – known as bitterns – can be harmful to fish and other aquatic organisms.